I Didn't Get a Good Enough UCAT Score: What Should I Do?

 My Story

-When I was in year 12, I made my first attempt of getting into medicine and received a score in the 88th percentile.
-At first, I felt like I still had a fighting chance at Medicine, but unfortunately, I just missed out on an interview offer!
+When I was in year 12, I made my first attempt at getting into medicine and received a UCAT score in the 88th percentile.
+At first, I felt like I still had a fighting chance at medicine, but unfortunately, I just missed out on an interview offer!
 Naturally, I bawled my eyes out and was left mentally vacant for the following couple of days.
-But, 2 years later, I can confidently say that receiving that UCAT score was one of the best things that ever happened to me.
+But, two years later, I can confidently say that receiving that UCAT score was one of the best things that ever happened to me.

-I took a gap year and in my second attempt at UCAT, I received a total score of 3040.
+I took a gap year, and in my second attempt at UCAT, I achieved a score in the 99th percentile.

 I am certainly not alone.
 There are some students who take two gap years!
-One student I know scored 70th percentile in the first attempt; 87th in the first gap year and 98th in the second gap year.
-She ended up with 6 interviews and four medical school offers!
+One student I know scored in the 70th percentile on her first attempt, 87th percentile in her first gap year, and 98th percentile in her second gap year.
+She ended up with six interviews and four medical school offers!

 I believe this shows that it is possible to overcome obstacles by working hard and persevering through your failures.